Transport of finiteness structures and applications: Lazy recursive algebraic datatypes

 \subsection{The finitary datatype of trees}

-We are now ready to describe the interpretation of the datatype of tree.
-In particular, in this section we show that: \begin{itemize} \item $\fsLazy$ provides a \emph{lazy} implementation of the datatype of trees where nodes of type $i$ bear labels in $A_i$ and have arity $J_i$; \item this implementation is finitary in the sense that constructors, destructors and iterators on trees are finitary relations. \end{itemize}
+We are now ready to describe the interpretation of the datatype of trees: \begin{itemize} \item $\fsLazy$ provides a \emph{lazy} implementation of the datatype of trees where nodes of type $i$ bear labels in $A_i$ and have arity $J_i$; \item this implementation is \emph{finitary} in the sense that constructors, destructors and iterators on trees are finitary relations. \end{itemize}

-Remark that a similar description would be feasible for fixpoints of algebraic functors other that power series, although we cannot simply rely on some simple distributivity argument: in general $(A\loplus B)\with C\not\cong (A\with C)\loplus(B\with C)$.
-But even when we consider arbitrary algebraic functors, we always end up with sets of addresses, where finitary subsets are those with bounded length and finitary support: the only difference is the form of the addresses.
-A general presentation would thus be overly technical, without any new idea involved.